-Alfresco Drives Enterprise Transformation with Combined ECM and BPM Platform
+Alfresco Drives Transformation with ECM & BPM Platform

 Summary: Alfresco announced its new 2016 Winter Release for ECM and BPM – both of which are helping it to win numerous new customer accounts.